 Founded in 2008 by members of the Responsible Business Alliance, formerly the Electronic Industry Citizenship Coalition, and the Global e-Sustainability Initiative, the Responsible Minerals Initiative, formerly the Conflict-Free Sourcing Initiative, has grown into one of the most utilized and respected resources for companies addressing issues related to the responsible sourcing of minerals in their supply chains.

-More than 360 companies from seven different industries participate in the RMI today, contributing to a range of tools and resources, including the Responsible Minerals Assurance Process, formerly the Conflict-Free Smelter Program, the Conflict Minerals Reporting Template, Reasonable Country of Origin Inquiry data and a range of guidance documents on responsible minerals sourcing.
-The RMI also runs regular workshops on responsible minerals sourcing issues and contributes to policy development and debates with leading civil society organizations and governments.
+More than 360 companies from 10 different industries participate in the RMI today, contributing to a range of tools and resources, including the Responsible Minerals Assurance Process (3TG and cobalt), Risk Readiness Assessment, Minerals Reporting Templates (3TG and cobalt), industry-wide grievance mechanism, Reasonable Country of Origin Inquiry data, RMI Learning Academy, public global smelter/refiner lists, and a range of practical guidance documents for industry.
+The RMI runs regular workshops on responsible minerals sourcing issues and contributes to policy development and debates with leading civil society organizations and governments.

 Mining is an intensive process involving potential social and environmental risks that, if not properly managed, can cause lasting negative impacts.
 A growing body of research suggests that these risks may be significant and associated with a variety of metals and minerals that extend beyond tin, tungsten, tantalum and gold.
 Governments, non-governmental organizations (NGOs), investors, customers and other industry stakeholders are increasing their expectations on private sector responsibility to drive responsible behavior deep in their supply chains.